All Arizona children and teens (18 and under) are eligible for FREE Summer Meals at participating schools and community sites

 I’m a parent, can I get food too?
 While adults can’t access free meals at these sites, some sites allow parents to purchase a meal.
 Contact the site you are considering visiting for details before you go – not all sites are able to offer this option.

 How do I find a summer meals site in my community?
-Visit the map link at the orange button above.
+Enter your zip code in the map above and check the hours of operation.
+Calling ahead to verify hours is always a good idea.

 What else can I do to help?
 You can share information about free summer meals with your friends, neighbors, and family members.